rhysd/vim-color-splatoon/README.md

 This is a Vim color scheme heavily inspired by [Splatoon](http://www.nintendo.co.jp/wiiu/agmj/).

 Colors are selected randomly on `:colorscheme`!
+This color scheme is now only for gVim.

 ## Usage